-"Theft" is the unlawful appropriation of property with intent to deprive the owner of property.
+"Theft" is the unlawful appropriation of property with intent to deprive the owner of said property.

-"Appropriation" and "appropriate", as those terms are used herein, means to acquire or otherwise exercise control over property other than real property.
+"Appropriate" and "appropriation" means to acquire or otherwise exercise control over property other than real property.
 Appropriation of property is unlawful if it is without the owner's effective consent.

-"Property" as used herein means tangible or intangible personal property or documents, including money, that represents or embodies anything of value.
+"Property" means tangible or intangible personal property, or a document, including money, that represents or embodies anything of value.